 - 1 egg

-Heat your oven to 150°C or 300°F. Blitz a few slices of white bread in a food processor until they are ground into fine crumbs.
+How to make homemade breadcrumbs: Heat your oven to 150°C or 300°F. Blitz a few slices of white bread in a food processor until they are ground into fine crumbs.
 Place them in a baking dish and bake in the oven for 10 to 15 minutes until slightly golden.

 - Fresh herbs - I recommend a mixture of parsley, oregano and basil, but two or even one of these is fine if you make sure the volume is the same.
-I strongly suggest using fresh herbs instead of dry herbs as these are much more effective at adding flavour.
+I strongly suggest using fresh herbs instead of dry herbs as these are much more effective at adding flavor.

 - Chilli - for a little additional heat, feel free to add more if you like your meatballs spicy